-- A. State statutes prohibit persons under the legal drinking age (21) from buying, possessing, being furnished with, and/or consuming alcoholic beverages. - B. The law provides fines for convicted violators (including minors and those who furnish alcohol to minors), imprisonment, or both.
+- A. State statutes prohibit persons under the legal drinking age (21) from buying, possessing, being furnished with, and/or consuming alcoholic beverages.
+See: Ohio Revised Code 4301.69 or review Ohio Revised Code 4301.69 at https://codes.ohio.gov/ohio-revised-code/section-4301.69 - B. The law provides fines for convicted violators (including minors and those who furnish alcohol to minors), imprisonment, or both.
 Statutes also impose penalties on persons with knowledge of persons violating the statutes cited above. - C. State law prohibits misrepresentation of age or falsification of ID cards or the use of another person's identification for the purpose of obtaining alcoholic beverages. - D. State law also prohibits anyone, regardless of age, from opening or drinking from a container of beer or intoxicating liquor in a moving vehicle, and anyone under legal age from having alcoholic beverages in a motor vehicle.